Lilly's Cyramza succeeds in late-stage liver cancer trial

-(Reuters) - Eli Lilly and Co on Wednesday said its drug Cyramza met the main goal of helping patients live longer in a late-stage trial, which tested it as a potential treatment for the most common type of liver cancer.
+(Reuters) - Eli Lilly and Co’s cancer drug Cyramza helped patients with liver cancer live longer, meeting the main goal of a late-stage trial, four years after failing a prior study.

+The already approved drug is being tested as a single therapy for a new indication — hepatocellular carcinoma, the most common type of liver cancer.

-The drug was tested as a single therapy in a select population of liver cancer patients who were intolerant to, or worsened despite, treatment with Bayer AG’s targeted cancer drug Nexavar.
+The drug was tested in a select population of patients who were intolerant to, or worsened despite, treatment with Bayer AG’s targeted cancer drug Nexavar, Lilly said.

+Cyramza’s sales could reach $960 million by 2021, BMO Capital Markets analyst Alex Arfaei said.

+The drug, which brought in revenue of $204.8 million for Lilly in the fourth quarter, is approved in the U.S. to treat other forms of cancers including for stomach and a type of lung cancer.

+Arfaei said Lilly could further benefit by combining Cyramza with immuno-oncology treatments, a new wave of cancer treatments that harness the body’s immune system to fight the disease.

-Cyramza also met a secondary goal of delaying progression of the disease hepatocellular carcinoma.
+In the study, Cyramza also met a secondary goal of delaying progression of the disease.

 The patients showed high levels of a protein called alpha-fetoprotein, a trait shared by about half of all advanced liver cancer patients, the company said.